determined-ai/determined/docs/setup-cluster/on-prem/options/linux-packages.rst

 You have two options for installing the Determined master and agent:

--  Using Debian packages on Ubuntu 16.04 or 18.04, or
+-  Using Debian packages on Ubuntu 20.04 or 22.04, or
--  Using Red Hat 7-based Linux distributions (e.g., Red Hat Enterprise Linux, CentOS, Oracle Linux, and Scientific Linux).
+-  Using RPM packages on Enterprise Linux distributions (e.g., AlmaLinux, Oracle Linux, Red Hat Enterprise Linux, or Rocky Linux).

 *******************
  Preliminary Setup